MichaelAGoodrich/cs575-homework-1-fall-2025/README.md

 - types-networkx (to enable networkx type hints)
 - numpy
 - matplotlib (pyplot)
-- scipy.cluster.hierarchy (to show dendrograms)
+- scipy.cluster.hierarchy (to show dendrograms for future homework)
-- python-louvain (to find communities using the Louvain algorithm)
+- python-louvain (to find communities using the Louvain algorithm for future homework)

 On my machine, these packages installed in `.venv/lib/python3.12/site-packages`.
 Note that the .gitignore file must say that files in the `.venv` directory should be ignored so that you don't try and upload those packages to the git cloud.

-**Warning:** Avoid using pygraphviz on a mac.
-The linking required to code written in C doesn't seem to work.
-Use pydot instead.
+**Warning** Avoid using pygraphviz on a mac.
+The linking required to code written in C is sensitive to specific mac configurations.
+It is much more simple to use pydot instead.

+**Select Python Interpreter** Open the command pallette within visual studio code.
+(One way to do this is to select `View -> CommandPallette`.)
+Select `Python:Select Interpreter`.
+Choose the directory with the virtual environment you just created, `Python 3.12.5 ('.venv') ./.venv/bin/pythyon' if on a mac.

-**Pre-commit.** Pre-commit runs the mypy static type checker and ruff.
+**Pre-commit** Pre-commit runs the mypy static type checker and ruff.
 It also fixes common code style issues like removing trailing white space and tabs.
-The configuration file is `pre-commit-config.yaml`
+The configuration file is `pre-commit-config.yaml`.
+I'm including this information as a stub for future semesters since I won't be enforcing pre-commit this semester.

+---